Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

 Knowledge of genes and disease is evolving rapidly, so these analyses run the risk of either missing a diagnosis or making a mistaken one.
 Kohane says there's still a lot of dubious information there — a typical person has 10 to 40 gene variants that the textbooks incorrectly identify as causing disease.

-He's part of a medical network that helps diagnose people with baffling diseases.
+Kohane is part of a medical network that helps diagnose people with baffling diseases.
 A study from 2018 found "a third of the patients who actually come to us already had full genome sequences and interpretations," Kohane says.
 "They were just not correct."

 Even so, Kohane sees this use in the NICU as a relatively fruitful use of gene sequencing.
 "This is one of the few areas where I think the Human Genome Project is really beginning to pay off in health care," he says, "but buyer beware, it's not something ready to be practiced in every hospital."
-(He supports the work at Rady – in fact, he's a science adviser).
+(He supports the work at Rady — in fact, he is a science adviser.)

 Kingsmore is already looking ahead.
 "We want to solve the next bottleneck, which is, 'I don't have a great treatment for this baby,' " he says.
 That's a far greater challenge, and it's especially difficult for a mutation that has altered a baby's development in the womb.
 Those problems may often not be reversible.

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.